Convex and Non-convex Optimization Under Generalized Smoothness: Convex setting

 \subsection{Nesterov's accelerated gradient method}

-In the case of convex and standard Lipshitz smooth functions, it is well-known that Nesterov's accelerated gradient method (NAG) achieves the optimal $\cO(1/T^2)$ rate.
-In this section, we show that under the $\ell$-smoothness condition with a \emph{sub-quadratic} $\ell$, the optimal $\cO(1/T^2)$ rate can be achieved by a slightly modified version of NAG shown in Algorithm~\ref{algo:nesterov}, the only difference between which and the classical NAG is that the latter directly sets $A_{t+1}=B_{t+1}$ in Line~6.
-Formally, we have the following theorem.
+In the case of convex and standard Lipschitz smooth functions, it is well known that Nesterov's accelerated gradient method (NAG) achieves the optimal $\cO(1/T^2)$ rate.
+In this section, we show that under the $\ell$-smoothness condition with a \emph{sub-quadratic} $\ell$, the optimal $\cO(1/T^2)$ rate can be achieved by a slightly modified version of NAG shown in Algorithm~\ref{algo:nesterov}, the only difference between which and the classical NAG is that the latter directly sets $A_{t+1}=B_{t+1}$ in Line~4.
+Formally, we have the following theorem, whose proof is deferred to Appendix~\ref{app:convex_nag}.

 \begin{theorem} Suppose $f$ is convex and $\ell$-smooth where $\ell$ is sub-quadratic.
 Then there always exists a constant $G$ satisfying $G \ge \max\Set{8\sqrt{\ell(2G)( (f(x_0) - f^*) + \norm{x_0-x^*}^2)}, \norm{\nabla f(x_0)}}.$ Denote $\smcst:=\ell(2G)$ and choose $\eta\le\min\left\{\frac{1}{16\smcst^2},\frac{1}{2\smcst}\right\}$.
 The iterates generated by Algorithm~\ref{algo:nesterov} satisfy